How to properly taste whisky

 • 43-50% Vol.: 3-5 drops

-• 50%+ Vol. (Barrel Strength): 5-10 drops (or more)
+• 50%+ Vol. (Cask strength): 5-10 drops (or more)

-Which water?
+Which Water?

-• Still mineral water (low mineral content)
+• Still mineral water (low mineralization)

-• Tap water (if soft and neutral in taste)
+• Tap water (if soft and neutral-tasting)

-• NO sparkling water! (destroys flavors)
+• NO sparkling water! (destroys aromas)

 For enjoyment: Yes, if you like it!